Dr Ann Craft’s work on disability was ahead of its time through the 80s and 90s.

 In 1992, the National Association for the Protection from Sexual Abuse of Adults and Children with Learning Disabilities (NAPSAC) was established by Dr Ann Craft.

 NAPSAC was the leading organisation for promoting sexuality and independence and created a new way of thinking for practitioners and organisations around the needs of the people they supported.
 NAPSAC introduced sex education and safeguarding policies for services across Nottinghamshire and nationally became a champion for the rights of people with learning disabilities.

 1997 – Pam Cooke & the Ann Craft Trust

-In 1997, Pam Cooke was appointed Director and in 1998 NAPSAC relaunched as the Ann Craft Trust (ACT) in recognition of the enormous impact of Dr Ann Craft’s work in the field and to reflect the broadening of ACT’s remit to include safeguarding from all types of abuse.
+In 1997, Pam Cooke was appointed Director and in 1998 NAPSAC relaunched as the Ann Craft Trust in recognition of the enormous impact of Dr Ann Craft’s work in the field and to reflect the broadening of the Trust’s remit to include safeguarding from all types of abuse.

-Pam Cooke was appointed Director and developed ACT to become nationally renowned as a safeguarding expert and an advocate for equality and the rights of children with disabilities and adults at risk.
+Pam Cooke was appointed Director and developed The Ann Craft Trust to become nationally renowned as a safeguarding expert and an advocate for equality and the rights of children with disabilities and adults at risk.

 2002 – Dr Deborah Kitson